elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr} I am Toussaint L'Ouverture, your revenge, your freedom, your anger, your lifted blood, your machete, your woolly head, your paroxysm.
+- {:.pr} I am Toussaint the Opening, your revenge, your freedom, your anger, your lifted blood, your machete, your woolly head, your paroxysm.

 *(The Good People continue to plant stones, then suddenly they stop.)*